 Recommendation: We recommend the Mayors' Council of Guam continue with its initiative to develop a procurement policy governing NAF that will consistently and uniformly be used by all NAF activities.

-Prior Year Status: The absence of formal procurement rules and regulations governing NAF was reported as a finding in the audits of the Fund for 2013, 2012 and 2011.
+Prior Year Status: The absence of formal procurement rules and regulations governing NAF was reported as a finding in the audits of the Mayors' Council of Guam for fiscal years 2011 to 2014.